marcoschwartz/aREST/README.md

 - aREST.h: the library file.
 - examples: two examples using the library, one for the CC3000 WiFi chip, one for Serial communications.
 - gui: a simple graphical user interface to completely control an Arduino Uno board using the library.
 Works fine with the CC3000 chip, still have some issues with Serial communications.
+You can find the documentation in this README file.

 ## Supported hardware